DCC-Lab/Documentation/README.md

 # Documentation
-Any documentation for the group.
+You will find here any documentation for the group.
 The preferred format is markdown.
-A good editor is available here: https://typora.io Markdown is the best because it can be edited and viewed anywhere, is lightweight and simple.
+An excellent editor is available here: https://typora.io Markdown is the best because it can be edited and viewed anywhere, including GitHub, is lightweight and simple.
+Typora supports LaTeX equations.
+Use Markdown.

-Not everything is a good document name!
-Here they are:

-1. Guide: describes a system: components and how to use/troubleshoot it.
-3. HOWTO: a describes the exact steps to get something done, usually related to a computer
-1. Protocol: describes the technical steps to complete a small task in the laboratory
-4. Summary: summarizes an article, book or general concepts

 ## Organisation of this repository

+### Filenames
+There is structure to our chaos.
+Filenames are strictly enforced for clarity.
+Filenames must be `CATEGORY-Title`.
+Not everything is a good document name. `CATGEORY` is one of:

+1. *GUIDE*: Describes a system and how to use/troubleshoot it.
+2. *HOWTO*: Describes the **exact steps** to get something done, usually related to a computer but can be anything
+3. *PROTOCOL*: Describes the **technical steps** to complete a small task **in the laboratory**
+4. *TECHREP*: Explains or summarizes an article, book or general concepts

+A `Title` is anything informative and short.

+### Sources

 1. If using LaTeX, Pages, Word, microsoft Paint, excel whatever:
    1. Put the PDF doc on the start page.
    2. Put its editable file in a folder of the same name.
 Put this folder in folder 'Sources'.
 2. Markdown does not need a PDF

-## Document name structure
-Has to be {type}-{subject}.
-Examples: Guide-2photonMicroscope, Summary-HiLo

-**PDF doc and its associated folder must have the same name.**

 ## Editors and links with Github